divanvisagie/NARF/README.md

 ## Compatibility

-NARF is only tested under OSX but should run smoothly on other platforms
+NARF is  tested under OSX and can run on Windows as well but should run smoothly on other platforms

 ## Configurable Functionality

 ### HTTPS